vadimzharov/k8s-cilium-cluster-mesh/README.md

 ansible-playbook 05-configure-cilium-mesh.yaml -i inventory/k8s-02.yaml
 ```

-After you update Cilium configuration with new values file or playbooks finished, restart all cilium pods on both clusters so they pick a new configuration with a new certificates:
+After you update Cilium configuration with new values file or playbooks finished, restart all cilium pods on both clusters so they pick a new configuration with a new certificates (secret `cilium-clustermesh` is now mounted to all cilium agent pods):
 ```
 KUBECONFIG=kubeconfig-k8s01 kubectl -n kube-system delete pods -l app.kubernetes.io/name=cilium-agent pod "cilium-2phq5" deleted